obawp/moodle-docker/Readme.md

 Create a repository in the Docker Hub.

-Be careful with the visibility of the repository, whether it is public or private
+Be careful with the visibility of the repository, whether it is public or private.

+**If you do it without change the visibility in docker hub, it will be public.**

 ### Do the Docker Hub Login